— Gulch Countdown: Last Person Standing —

 Shirts: We will have some club shirts for purchase and free stickers!

 Volunteers: For those who are helping out, thank you so much!
 We’ll need help with timing, running the aid station, and taking down the course afterwards.
-Please contact me if you or someone you know can help!
+Please contact us if you or someone you know can help!

 Walkers: Anyone is welcome to stop by and run or walk a lap!
 You don’t need to be part of the race.
 To minimize disruption, please start at a start time after the racers.